 Martin Cothran is a writer and teacher who lives in Danville, Kentucky, with his wife and four children.
 He is the author of Memoria Press’ Traditional Logic, Material Logic, and Classical Rhetoric programs.
 Mr. Cothran also developed and manages Memoria Press’ online academy.
 He holds a B.A. in Philosophy and Economics from the University of California at Santa Barbara and an M.A. in Christian Apologetics from the Simon Greenleaf School.
 He still serves, on a consulting basis, as senior policy analyst with The Family Foundation of Kentucky.
 He practices the art of rhetoric in frequent articles on public policy issues that have appeared in the Cincinnati Enquirer, Louisville Courier-Journal, The Lexington Herald-Leader, and various other newspapers around the state.
 He has served on several state commissions dealing with state education policy and has been a frequent guest on KET’s “Kentucky Tonight” program.

 Brian Lowe, son of Highlands Latin founder Cheryl Lowe, is a graduate of St. Xavier High School, a National Merit Finalist, with a B.A. in Physics and Mathematics from Transylvania University and a J.D., summa cum laude, from Vanderbilt Law School in 2002.
 He managed a rare achievement for a law student when his research project on predicting the outcome of the Supreme Court was cited by a MIT Mathematics professor and a UCLA Law professor in the Minnesota Law Review.
 Brian was classically educated by Cheryl Lowe as she developed many of the courses that are carried on by Memoria Press today.
 Brian is President of Memoria Press and CFO of Highlands Latin School and Vittitow Refrigeration.
-He also runs the family’s property development firm, which owns 300,000 sq ft of commerical property.
+He also runs the family’s property development firm, which owns more than 1,100,000 sq. ft. of commercial property.

 Joel Amunrud teaches Latin, Logic, and Geometry at HLS.
 He graduated summa cum laude from the Master’s College in California with a B.A. in Biblical Languages and is working on a graduate degree at Southern Seminary.
 Joel has studied abroad in Israel, learning Biblical history, geography, and archaeology.
 Joel received a rare perfect score on his SAT and leads our SAT prep classes at Highlands Latin.